A True Survivor

 As winter approaches, creatures of the wild rely on various survival strategies.
 Most butterflies either migrate or hibernate in chrysalis form for winter.
 However, the mourning cloak toughs it out as an adult butterfly.
 This little guy hunkers down in a cozy crack in the tree bark and freezes – actually freezes – as temperatures fall.
 Mourning cloaks are one of the few insects species believed to be freeze tolerant.
 At the upper edge of their range (northern Manitoba, Canada), adult mourning cloaks have been found to survive extreme cold temperatures around -60 ⁰C (= -76⁰F).
 To be freeze tolerant, an organism must be able to control, and survive, the formation of ice crystals within its living cells.
 This is accomplished by internally flooding cells with certain proteins and sugars to control ice formation.
-To read more on freeze tolerance vs freeze avoidance mechanisms, see the Iowa State University article at: https://crops.extension.iastate.edu/encyclopedia/cold-hardiness-insects-and-impact-fluctuating-temperatures
+To read more on freeze tolerance vs freeze avoidance mechanisms, see this Iowa State University article.

 Come spring, after waking up from a long winter’s nap, mourning cloaks are often the first butterflies to be seen.
 Once temperatures reach 50⁰ F, they able to sun themselves on a warm rock and absorb enough warmth to take flight.
 They may wake in early April and are sometimes seen flying above a late snow.
 Conversely, if the summer weather gets too hot and dry, adult mourning cloaks may also spend some time in a summer “sleep” known as aestivation whereby they find a nice, shady spot to go dormant and rest.